metacpan/metacpan-cpan-extracted/distros/W/WebService-YDMM/README.md

 ## actress(\\%params)

-You can get actres information from DMM.
+You can get actress information from DMM.

 ## genre(\[$floor\_id\],\\%params)